Serendipity and research have been one of the most fun aspects of being a writer.

 But where in this town had she lived?

-The county clerk called the archives and the archivist invited me down: he’d be able to help me with lots of information.
+The county clerk called the county archives, and the archivist invited me to visit.
+He’d help me with local information.

-Disappointed he couldn’t find the address, Tom gave me a phone number for my heroine’s great-grandson.
-Unfortunately, WP was traveling, but my archivist had another card up his sleeve: “you need to stop in and see Jack.”
+But my archivist had another card up his sleeve: “You need to stop in and see Jack.”

 Why?